mikeyPower/buffer-overflow/README.md

     $9 = (int *) 0x7fffffffe13c
     0x7fffffffe13c - 0x7fffffffe12d = F

 The difference between the two locations is 15 bytes or F in Hexadecimal.
-So in order to change the value of pass we need to enter a input of at least 16 to change the value of pass in order to give us root privileges.
+So in order to change the value of pass we need to enter a input of at least 16 inorder to change its value to give us root privileges.

     Enter the password :
     aaaaaaaaaaaaaaa